 Use design that grabs attention.
 Use a simple design that grabs attention.
-Most employers will spend less than 2 minutes reading a resume.
-You should highlight the most important information about your work experience, skills and education.
+Most employers will spend less than two minutes reading a resume.
+Highlight the most important information about your work experience, skills and education.
 Use effective headlines and titles, and create bullet points to succinctly describe your experience.
 Prioritize your information by importance, impressiveness and relevance to the job you want.
 Know that artistic resumes are a turn-off for most employers.
 They just want the information.

 An interview gives you the opportunity to showcase your qualifications and personality to a potential employer.
-It is a chance for you to become more than just a name on a list and leave a lasting impression.
+It is your chance to become more than just a name on a list and leave a lasting impression.

 Plan ahead.
-Before you go to your interview, make sure you do your homework.
-Research the company, the position and the people you will be interviewing with, if possible.
-Review your resume and be prepared to provide examples to support past career accomplishments.
+Before you arrive to your interview, make sure you do your homework.
+Research the company, the position you’re applying for, and the people you will be interviewing with.
+Review your resume and be prepared to provide examples to support career accomplishments.
 Consider possible interview questions and practice your responses.
 Make sure you are appropriately dressed and have directions to the interview site.
-It is especially important that you are on time (5 to 10 minutes early) to your interview.
+Plan on being five to ten minutes early to your interview.

 Dress for success.
-First impressions are critical, so it’s important to always dress professionally for a job interview, even if the work environment is casual.
-Neat and conservative is the look you should go for, including your clothing and grooming.
+First impressions are critical, It’s important to dress professionally for a job interview, even if the work environment is casual.
+Neat and conservative is the look you should go for when considering your wardrobe and grooming.
 Do not wear clothing that is too flashy or ill-fitting (low-cut, too short, too baggy).
 Limit the perfume or aftershave, and make sure you leave the gum at home.

 Remember attitude determines altitude.
 Your interview is the time for you to demonstrate your attitude and personality.
 Be enthusiastic and attentive but not over-bearing.
 Maintain eye contact to express your interest, and address your interviewer(s) directly.
 Be positive about past work experiences and employers.
 Be yourself, and turn whatever you are into "how and why I will be valuable to your organization."